 \Gls{aspire} combines normalizing flows with a generalized \gls{smc} scheme.
-We show that \gls{aspire} is robust and reproduces results that are statistically identical to a traditional analysis while reducing computational cost by 4–10 times.
-We demonstrate efficient updates between different waveforms models, recovery of new parameters such as for modelling spin precession \cite{Apostolatos:1994mx} and orbital eccentricity \cite{Peters:1963ux}, and highlight an application to real data.
+We show that \gls{aspire} is robust and reproduces results that are statistically consistent with traditional analyses while reducing sampling time by up to \MaxTimeSpeedupTotal times.
+We demonstrate efficient updates between different waveform models, recovery of new parameters such as for modeling spin precession \cite{Apostolatos:1994mx} and orbital eccentricity \cite{Peters:1963ux}, and highlight an application to real data.
 By enabling analyses to be updated rather than repeated, \gls{aspire} provides a broadly applicable tool for gravitational-wave astronomy and other areas of physics where reanalyses are common.

 \pdfbookmark[1]{Method}{sec:method} \emph{Method}---Bayesian inference traditionally proceeds by assuming a model $M_1$ that describes the data $d$ and has parameters $\theta$.
 It then combines a prior $p(\theta|M_1)$ with a likelihood $p(d|\theta, M_1)$ to obtain a posterior distribution $p(\theta|M_1, d)$.
-Each time the underlying model or data changes, the full inference must be repeated from scratch, discarding all previous results (\cref{fig:algorithm}, top).
-This repeated reanalysis is costly and increasingly impractical as data volumes and model complexities grow.
+Each time the model or data changes, the full inference is typically repeated from scratch (\cref{fig:algorithm}, top), which becomes costly as data volumes and model complexities grow.

 The \gls{aspire} framework introduces a new approach to sequentially updating existing results and requires two complementary steps.
 Instead of restarting from draws from the prior, \gls{aspire} begins with posterior samples obtained under an existing model $M_1$ (\cref{fig:algorithm}, bottom left).
 We approximate these samples using a normalizing flow~\cite{Papamakarios:2019fms}, a flexible density estimator that maps a simple base distribution $q_z(z)$ into an approximation of the posterior $q_{\phi}(\theta)$ through an invertible transformation $f_{\phi}(\theta)$ described by parameters $\phi$.
 Training the flow on the initial samples by maximum likelihood~\cite{Papamakarios:2019fms} yields